Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 A person can be left-wing on the economy (in favor of redistribution) but right-wing on societal issues (very attached to order and tradition).
 And vice versa!
 The diamond-shaped model captures this complexity.

 The left is traditionally defined as being associated with socialism, a system in which the state holds significant powers over individuals and the organization of society, particularly in terms of income redistribution.
 The right could be seen as the opposite, a situation where the state is devoid of significant powers, which would define it as liberal.
-However, the reality is more complex, and the Right is not simply the opposite of the statist Left.
+However, the reality is more complex, and the right is not simply the opposite of the statist left.

 Indeed, the policies pursued by governments of the right and left over the last few decades have not been fundamentally different, and none have been truly liberal in the classical, European sense of the term.